Updated February 28, 2020

-Don't forget!
-Yearbooks are on sale for $90 at woodwardyearbook.com.
+Yearbooks are still on sale for $90 at woodwardyearbook.com.
+Some extra yearbooks were ordered but will be sold on a first come, first serve basis.
 100% of the proceeds from yearbook sales go to support Woodward's student publications program which includes the Phoenix yearbook, The Blade news, and Silent Voices, our literary arts magazine.
 Your generous support of our program helps us run a nationally recognized, award winning program.

 Eagle Exchange Podcast